Arithmetic Wavefront Sets and Generic $L$-packets: Wavefront Sets

 \section{Wavefront Sets}

 With the preparation in Sections \ref{sec-CGRNO}, \ref{sec-LLC}, and \ref{ssec-LGGP}, we are ready to enter the the main theme of this paper.
 We develop the method of consecutive descents of enhanced $L$-parameters and introduce combinatorial objects that carry the $F$-rational structures or arithmetic data.
 This leads to our definition of {\it arithmetic wavefront sets} for enhanced $L$-parameters of generic type.
-We study the basic structures of the arithmetic wavefront sets and discuss the conjectures related to the wavefront sets.
+We study the basic structures of the arithmetic wavefront sets and discuss the Wavefront Set Conjecture.